stefanspringer1/SwiftXML/README.md

 }
 ```

-(Of course, if you change content between the `existing` test and using the sequence, then there might be no more items left.)
+Note that what you get by using `existing` still is a lazy sequece, i.e. if you change content between the `existing` test and using its result, then there might be no more items left.

 You may also ask for the previous or next content item in the tree, in the order of a depth-first traversal.
 E.g. if a node is the last node of a subtree starting at a certain element and the element has a next sibling, this next sibling is “the next node in the tree” for that last node of the subtree.
 Getting the next or previous node in the tree is very efficient, as the library keep track of them anyway.